Welcome to Cheyenne Mountain State Park!

 - 41 day-use, handicap accessible, picnic areas are scattered throughout the park, each with its own table and grill

 - 10 basic walk-in tent sites

-- *mid-April to mid-October, the Camper Services building offers coin operated showers, laundry, a playground and activity room
+- *early March to late October, the Camper Services building offers coin operated showers, laundry, a playground and activity room

 Archery Range is located one exit further South at Hwy 115 and Pine Oaks Road

 - covered shooting line with targets at 10 to 80 yards

 - limited draw-weight range for 35 lbs or less